-A Fluidmaster self contained float and fill assembly unit is the modern version of the old toilet fill tube, with separate float and ball assembly.
-Fluidmaster has combined the fill and float portions inside of your toilet tank to create a one piece unit.
+A Fluidmaster self-contained float and fill assembly unit is one of the types of toilet fill valves, but it's the modern version of the old toilet fill tube, with separate float and ball assembly.
+Fluidmaster valves combine the fill and float portions inside of your toilet tank to create a one piece unit.
 This results in fewer parts that can go bad, and an easier to service unit to troubleshoot if a problem occurs.
 Essentially, by using standard Fluidmaster replacement parts, a Fluidmaster unit will last the lifetime of your toilet.

 Low Water Level